FCPercival/pc-info/README.md

 # pc-info (Under Development) Version 0.5
 A little project to see some info about your pc (ex.
 GPU temperature) on an external display driven by an ESP32.
+The python script works only for NVIDIA cards.

 # Installation
 For noobs (arduino ide setup, python installation...) for advanced...
 COM /dev/... edit /dev/ttyUSB0
 115200 BAUDRATE

+#How to run
+ * Compile and upload the code in the folder "Microcontroller Code" to the ESP32 or the board of your choice and make sure it remains attached to one of your ports (It uses USB communication
+ * Run the script send.py on your pc and the pc should talk to the microcontroller, if not please edit the port section

 # PINOUT
  * 18 SCK